david-gap/classes/classes/prefix_core_BaseFunctions/readme.md

 **Version 2.1** (13.03.2020)

-Custom class "prefix_core_BaseFunctions" used as a library for usefull functions
+Custom class "prefix_core_BaseFunctions" used as a library for useful functions

 ## 1.0 FOR DEVELOPMENT

 ### 1.1 EXPLODE COMMA SEPERATED ARRAY
-Explode a comma seperated string to a array
+Explode a comma separated string to a array
 ```php
 core_BaseFunctions::AttrToArray("Attribute 1, Attribute 2, Attribute 3");
 /* RESULTING: Array */